b21166/ecmus/README.md

 - [MineDraft](https://github.com/AUT-Cloud-Lab/MineDraft): MineDraft extracts draft diagrams and tables from the metrics aggregated during the scenario execution, these drafts are further used to analyze and create diagrams for the paper.
 - [Sencillo](https://github.com/AUT-Cloud-Lab/sencillo): As Kubernetes default scheduler does not perform well in heterogeneous edge clusters, several scheduling algorithms are implemented in Sencillo to compete with KubeDSM in the experiments.

-## Paper
-For now, you can find the paper [here](https://github.com/AUT-Cloud-Lab/ecmus/blob/main/archive/KubeDSM.pdf).